With cycling fatalities climbing at an alarmingly rapid pace, drivers and cyclists have started taking cycling safety much more seriously.

 When this happens, you shouldn’t attempt to face them alone.

 First, working with an accident lawyer will help you ensure that you’ve collected all of the right evidence and paperwork from the police and your insurance companies.

 A legal professional may also be able to help you to increase the overall size of your settlement.
 They can call on their industry expertise, experience, and even connections to strengthen your case — something you wouldn’t have been able to do on your own.

 Additionally, if you’re a cyclist hit by a car, a legal professional will also help to ensure you’re filing court proceedings to the letter.
 It’s incredibly easy to have a simple misfiling of evidence or a misinterpretation of courtroom rules destroy your entire case.

 When in doubt, if you’ve been injured in a bike accident, it’s always best to have a lawyer on your side.

 4. NEED LEGAL REPRESENTATION AFTER A BIKE ACCIDENT?

-We hope that this post has helped you to better understand how to proceed after you’ve been injured in a bike accident.
+We hope that this post has helped you to understand better how to proceed after you’ve been injured in a bike accident.

 Whether you collided with a pedestrian, another cyclist, or a vehicle, you need to get the settlement you’re entitled to.
 You also need to be certain that you aren’t faced with criminal charges in the process.

 If you’ve been involved in any type of bicycle accident, we want to help you to win your case.
-Spend some time on our website to learn more about our services and past cases.
+Spend time on our website to learn more about our services and past cases.